-Quickstart: Set and retrieve a key from Azure Key Vault using Azure CLI
+Quickstart: Provision and activate a Managed HSM using Azure CLI

 Create a resource group

 A resource group is a logical container into which Azure resources are deployed and managed.
 The following example creates a resource group named ContosoResourceGroup in the westus3 location.

 Creating a Managed HSM is a two-step process: